venveo/craft-oauthclient/README.md

 - Reading from and writing to Google Sheets
 - Querying data on a business' Facebook page

-## Example NON-USE-CASES
+## Example Non-Use Cases
-- Logging in users on the frontend
+- Logging-in users on the frontend
 - Allowing users to access the CP via social accounts
 - Keeping track of many CMS users' social accounts